MintyDAO/MintyDAO-contracts/README.md

 5) Add VotersRewardsLock for lock gauges rewards and destribute by VotersRewardsFormula

 6) Minter desrtribution now (
-  33% to team,
+  34% to team wallet
-  33% to gauges reward destributor,
+  33% platform pools (only mints based)
-  34% Locker for voters pool
+  33% locker for users pool (unlock by formula)
 )